-Host-based mirroring for increased read performance and failure tolerance 32
+Host-based mirroring for increased read performance and failure 20

+tolerance 32

-Software striping across hardware for increased 02
+Software striping across nardware for increased performance 33

-performance 33

 Using software RAID 5 for read-mostly data

 Best practices for I/O performance tuning

-Striping for I/O-request-intensive applications 34
+Striping for I/O-request-intensive applications

-Striping for data-transfer-intensive applications 35
+Striping for data-transfer-intensive applications

-Best practices for storage capacity management 35
+Best practices for storage capacity management

-Managing storage allocation for flexibility 36
+Managing storage allocation for flexibility

-Aggregating hardware RAID for very large volumes 36
+Aggregating hardware RAID for very large volumes

-Managing unallocated space for free space savings 36
+Managing unallocated space for free space savings

-Reserving spares for failure-tolerant volume recovery 37
+Reserving spares for failure-tolerant volume recovery

+Tions and openior to the contract of the contr

 Section 2 Quick Recovery 38

+00

 Chapter 4 Quick Recovery overview 39

 About the Quick Recovery solution 39

 Need for implementing the SFW Quick Recovery solution

 Understanding the underlying components of SFW's Quick Recovery

 process 41

 Overview of the Quick Recovery process

 Creating initial snapshots

 Refreshing a snapshot

 Recovering a database

 Other applications for point-in-time snapshots

-Off-host backups
+Off-host backups 45

 Reporting and analysis 46

-Application testing and training
+Application testing and training 47

 Chapter 5 Quick Recovery example 49

+onaptor o

 Example of quick recovery of an Oracle database

 Creating a split-mirror snapshot of the database 50

-Recovering the database using the split-mirror snapshot and database logs 51
+Recovering the database using the split-mirror snapshot and - 1

+database logs

-Tips and references about FlashSnap
+Tips and references about FlashSnap 5.3

-Section 3 High Availability 54

-Chapter 6 High availability: Overview 55

-About high availability About clusters How VCS monitors storage components Shared storage-if you use NetApp filers Shared storage-if you use SFW to manage cluster dynamic disk 55 56 56

-groups

-disks 57

-groups 58

-Non-shared storage-if you use Windows LDM to manage local disks

-Non-shared storage-if you use VMware storage 59

-Chapter 7 Deploying InfoScale Enterprise for high availability: New installation 60

-About the high availability solution

-applications Reviewing the InfoScale installation requirements

-Notes and recommendations for cluster and application configuration 354

-IPv6 support

-Configuring the storage hardware and network

-About installing the Veritas InfoScale products

-Configuring disk groups and volumes 69

-Planning disk groups and volumes

-Creating a dynamic disk group

-Creating dynamic volumes

-About managing disk groups and volumes

-Importing a disk group and mounting a volume

-Unmounting a volume and deporting a disk group

-Configuring the cluster using the Cluster Configuration Wizard

-Configuring notification

-About modifying the cluster configuration

-Adding nodes to a cluster

-Removing nodes from a cluster 95
+Section 3 High Availability .
+54 Chapter 6 High availability: Overview .
+55 About high availability .
+55 .
+56 .
+56 groups Non-shared storage-if you use SFW to manage dynamic disk groups Non-shared storage-if you use Windows LDM to manage local disks Non-shared storage-if you use VMware storage Chapter 7 Deploying InfoScale Enterprise for high availability: New installation .
+60 About the high availability solution .
+61 Notes and recommendations for cluster and application configuration IPv6 support 357 Configuring the storage hardware and network 359 Configuring disk groups and volumes .
+69 Creating a dynamic disk group Creating dynamic volumes About managing disk groups and volumes 498 Importing a disk group and mounting a volume Unmounting a volume and deporting a disk group 361 Configuring the cluster using the Cluster Configuration Wizard Configuring notification 369 About modifying the cluster configuration 295

 Reconfiguring a cluster 97

 Configuring the ClusterService group 101

 Deleting a cluster configuration 105

 About installing and configuring the application or server role 107

-About configuring a File Share server role
+About configuring a File Share server role 107

-About installing and configuring the IIS application 107
+About installing and configuring the IIS application 108

-About installing additional applications
+About installing additional applications 108

-Configuring the service group 108
+Configuring the service group 109

 About configuring file shares 257

 About configuring IIS sites 270

-About configuring applications using the Application Configuration
+About configuring applications using the Application Configuration Wizard 279

-Wizard 279

 About configuring the Oracle service group using the wizard 143

-Enabling fast failover for disk groups (optional) 149
+Enabling fast failover for disk groups (optional)

-Configuring the service group in a non-shared storage
+Configuring the service group in a non-shared storage environment

-environment 150

-Verifying the cluster configuration 293
+Verifying the cluster configuration

-Possible tasks after completing the configuration 153
+Possible tasks after completing the configuration

-Adding nodes to a cluster 295
+Adding nodes to a cluster

 Modifying the application service groups 158

 Modifying a file share service group using the wizard 158

 Modifying an IIS service group using the wizard 159

 Modifying an application service group 160

 About modifying an Oracle service group 162

 Chapter 8 Adding DMP to a clustering configuration 167

-About Dynamic Multi-Pathing
+About Dynamic Multi-Pathing 167

 Overview of configuration tasks for adding DMP DSMs

 Reviewing the prerequisites

 Reviewing the configuration

 Setting up DMP in a new cluster configuration

-Setting up DMP in an existing cluster configuration 170
+Setting up DMP in an existing cluster configuration

 Section 4 Campus Clustering 171

-Chapter 9 Introduction to campus clustering
+Chapter 9 Introduction to campus clustering 172

 About Campus Clusters 172

-Sample campus cluster configuration 173
+Sample campus cluster configuration

-Differences between campus clusters and local clusters 174
+Differences between campus clusters and local clusters